St. Johann in Tirol: Economy

 Tourism and the restaurant trade are amongst the most important branches of the economy in the area.
 With approximately 520,000 overnight stays per year, roughly evenly split between summer and winter, St. Johann is one of the major tourist resorts in the Tyrol.
 Its holiday infrastructure ranges from hotels to campsites and from restaurants to discothèques.

 In recent decades, St. Johann has experienced an economic boom in trade, services and light industry and it has become the shopping centre for the district of Kitzbühel.
 Many new firms have settled here, especially along the B 178 federal road, where they benefit from its central location.
 In addition, the opening of a pedestrian zone in the 1990s has improved the town centre, which receives an average of 20,000 visitors per day.

 Several firms are based in St. Johann, such as the headquarters of the Fritz Egger GmbH & Co, one of the best-known chip board manufacturers in Europe.

 Today, the region around St. Johann in Tirol is one of the agricultural centres of Tyrol, despite its harsh climate and heavy precipitation.
 Agriculture in the wide basin of the St. Johann bowl has a great tradition as the former breadbasket of Tyrol and, even today, farming continues to play an important role.

 A relatively large number (for the Tyrol) of farms are established in the wide, level basin and on its fairly gently (with a few exceptions) slopes.
 According to Statistik Austria about a third of the farms form the main source of income.
 These primary income farms use rather more than half the agricultural and forested land in the municipality.

 St. Johann in Tirol is an important tourist centre with impressive ski-slopes and related facilities.
 The ski resorts are especially populous starting after Christmas into early January.
 It is also popular in summer, especially with British, Irish and German tourists.
-Located near the Wilder Kaiser (Wild Emperor) mountains, the Kitzbühler Horn dominates the town.
+Located near the Wilder Kaiser mountains, the Kitzbühler Horn dominates the town.
 It is well served by ski lifts and cable car.